-5.1 Subject to your compliance with the terms of this Grant Agreement, ARIA will make Grant payments quarterly in arrears.
+5.1 Subject to your compliance with the terms of this Grant Agreement, ARIA will make Grant payments quarterly in arrears based on actual costs incurred.

 For quarterly payments, the cadence of payments will align with ARIAs financial year beginning 1st April e.g Quarter 1 Grant Claims will be for the period of 1st April to 30 June, Quarter 2 Grant Claims will be for the period of 1st July to 30 Sept and so on.